tarun-amaraneni/To-Do-List-App-with-Cursor.AI/README.md

 ## Features
 - Add new tasks to the list
 - View all tasks with their completion status
+- Mark tasks as complete
+- Delete tasks from the list
 - Simple command-line interface
+- Error handling for invalid inputs

 ## Requirements
 - Python 3.x